 Environmental activists look to California to set an example for national and even global climate policies.
 A new report by the state's non-partisan Legislative Analyst's Office (LAO), however, finds California's latest climate roadmap seriously wanting.
-Of special interest to CCL members, the LAO urges the state to rely more on carbon pricing to achieve its ambitious goal of cutting greenhouse gas emissions at least 85 percent below the 1990 level by 2045.
+In particular, the LAO urges the state to rely more on carbon pricing to achieve its ambitious goal of cutting